How do I arrange for admission at Beethoven Recovery Centre?

 - For psychiatric patients this deposit is used for kiosk purchases and laundry only since medication is fully covered by medical aids.

-*??
-Please note:??
-Kiosk and laundry deposits are not compulsory.
-However, if no deposit is paid then no purchases from the Kiosk can be made and laundry cannot be done as we are a cash free establishment.
+*Please note: Kiosk and laundry deposits are not compulsory.
+However, if no deposit is paid then no purchases from the Kiosk can be made and laundry cannot be done as we are a cashless establishment.